Don’t worry if rupee goes down: Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan has said the rupee depreciation against dollar should not panic anyone as the positive economic policies will ease burden on people in coming days.
+ISLAMABAD: Prime Minister Imran Khan has said the rupee depreciation against dollar should not panick anyone as the positive economic policies will ease burden on people in coming days.

 Addressing the inaugural ceremony of a Chinese automobile JW Forland manufacturing plant here on Friday, he said foreign investors would be provided all-out facilities to do business in Pakistan, transfer technology and create job opportunities.
 He said the foreign investment would not only create jobs in the country but also bring the valuable foreign exchange.
 The country needed dollars to pay external debts and manage its balance of payments.
 He said the government focused on encouraging investment, increasing exports, incentivizing overseas Pakistanis for sending remittances and checking money laundering.

+Addressing the ceremony, Chinese ambassador Yao Jing said China would always be a partner of Pakistan.
+He said the visit of Prime Minister Imran Khan to China proved very successful.

-ISLAMABAD: Prime Minister Imran Khan has said the rupee depreciation against dollar should not panic anyone as the positive economic policies will ease burden on people in coming days.
+ISLAMABAD: Prime Minister Imran Khan has said the rupee depreciation against dollar should not panick anyone as the positive economic policies will ease burden on people in coming days.

 Addressing the inaugural ceremony of a Chinese automobile JW Forland manufacturing plant here on Friday, he said foreign investors would be provided all-out facilities to do business in Pakistan, transfer technology and create job opportunities.
 He said the foreign investment would not only create jobs in the country but also bring the valuable foreign exchange.
 The country needed dollars to pay external debts and manage its balance of payments.
 He said the government focused on encouraging investment, increasing exports, incentivizing overseas Pakistanis for sending remittances and checking money laundering.